 The Work Integrated Learning Management Application (WILMA) will use a layered architectural design as depicted in the diagram below.

 A typical workflow involves HTTP requests being sent from the client to the controller, which will first be intercepted by a security framework to authenticate and authorize client users.
 After security measures have finished, the security provider forwards the HTTP request on to the controller which will then access the appropriate service to handle its task.
 The service will then request data from the repository layer (which handles all the database interaction) and performs the appropriate logic before returning the result to the controller.
 The controller then, based on the client request, will either return HTML content which is rendered dynamically by the Thymeleaf template engine into static HTML, or return a JSON response containing the requested data.
-A security
+A security √

 Figure 5: System Architecture Overview